medic/medic-docs/development/workflow.md

 ## Triaging old tickets

-We periodically run a [script](https://github.com/medic/github-issue-roulette) against medic-webapp tickets.
+We periodically run a [script](https://github.com/medic/github-issue-roulette) against medic tickets.
 We do this to catch two situations:
  - Tickets that do not have the three labels they need (Type, Priority and Status)
  - Tickets that have not been touched in 90 days